danielsaims/DroneShuttles--Ghost-Azure-1-azure/docs/Solution Migration.md

 - DroneShuttles  use [Azure Cost Management + Billing](/azure/cost-management-billing/cost-management-billing-overview) to ensure that they stay within the budgets established by their IT leadership.

 ## Conclusion
-Visit https://www.droneshuttles.xyz/ for a Demo of the Web App
+Visit https://www.droneshuttles.xyz/ for a Demo of the Web App.